microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 ### Native elements without children

-e.g: An Icon that doesn't have children `<i class="icon"/>` (this cases is hypothetical, but quite possible, as we cannot verify it in converged components)
+e.g: An Icon that doesn't have children `<i class="icon"/>` (this case is hypothetical, but quite possible, as we cannot verify it in converged components).

 ## Detailed Design or Proposal